evi1haxor/jekyll-now/about.md

 permalink: /about/
 ---

-Evi1haxor does not replies to typical text[exceptions may exist!]
+Evi1haxor does not reply to typical text[exceptions may exist!]

 # The Sixth Horseman
 ##### *Assume all that greeting courtesy here*